 The Association operates on a July 1st to June 30th fiscal year.
-It renders a \$107 per month per house hold fee (unchanged in the past four years) that provides the majority of the Association's revenue - an estimated \$8.8 million this fiscal year.
+The residential assessments are \$116 per month per household fee that provides the majority of the Association's revenue-an estimated \$9.5 million this fiscal year.
 The most significant other revenue source is golf revenues at \$3.5 million.
 The largest expenses are staff payroll at \$7.1 million, utilities at \$3.0 million, and operating expenses at \$2.8 million.
 The golf courses are a central feature of the community and a major reason SCS is as attractive as it is.
 They are also the community's stormwater conveyance system.

 Board members are elected to two year terms and are not term limited.
 Overall the Board has been relatively stable with three of its Members having served 10 consecutive years or more.
 The Board's current members are collegial and get along well.
-That has not always been the case.
 The Board Members respect the staff and recognize they make policy and provide direction to the Executive Director (ED).
 The ED in turn directs the activities of the staff.
 Having said that, each Board Member has an area of focus (golf, IT, community standards and so on).
 The goal is to provide support to the ED while also being an advocate for the particular area of focus.

 In recent years, the thrust of the Board has been to maintain and improve the quality of the Association's facilities and programs while eliminating waste.
-Over the years, the Association has built a reserve of approximately 85% of the budget.
+Over the years, the Association has built a reserve of approximately 80% of the budget.